Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Custom Strategies

-It is always good to look at what advanced investors can do with custom strategies.
-So, we compare VIAC vs FInpension 3a on that point.
+Looking at what advanced investors can do with custom strategies is always good.
+So, we compare VIAC vs Finpension 3a on that point.

 Both third pillars let you choose a custom strategy.